 The Second Amended and Restated Westwood Holdings Group, Inc. Stock Incentive Plan (the "Plan") reserves shares of Westwood common stock for issuance to eligible employees and directors of Westwood or its subsidiaries in the form of restricted stock and stock options.
 The total number of shares that may be issued under the Plan may not exceed 948,100 shares.
-At December 31, 2004, approximately 412,000 shares remain available for issuance under the Plan.
+In the event of a change in control of the Company, the Plan contains provisions providing for the acceleration of the vesting of restricted stock and stock options.
+At December 31, 2005 approximately 200,000 shares remain available for issuance under the Plan.

-Restricted Stock Plan
+Restricted Stock

-For the years ended December 31, 2004 and December 31, 2003, the Company granted restricted stock to employees and non-employee directors.
+For the years ended December 31, 2005, 2004 and 2003, the Company granted restricted stock to employees and non-employee directors.
 The employees' shares vest over four years and the directors' shares vest over one year.
 Until the shares vest they are restricted from sale, transfer or assignment in accordance with the terms of the agreements under which they were issued.
 The Company records compensation cost for restricted stock grants based on the fair market value of its common stock at the date of grant and amortizes this cost over the applicable vesting period.
 Unamortized stock compensation is shown as a separate component of stockholders' equity.
 The following table details the shares issued, weighted-average grant date fair values and approximate compensation expense recorded, all net of actual forfeitures:

-2004 2003 Restricted shares granted, net of actual forfeitures: Employees 185,000 147,000 Non-employee directors 7,500 4,500 Weighted-average grant-date fair value \$17.98 \$19.81 Restricted stock compensation expense \$1,250,000 \$393,000 Stock option expense 249,000 264,000 Total stock based compensation expense \$1,499,000 \$657,000
+2005 2004 2003 Restricted shares granted, net of actual forfeitures: Employees 204,000 185,000 147,000 Non-employee directors 7,500 7,500 4,500 Weighted-average grant-date fair value \$18.28 \$17.98 \$19.81 Restricted stock compensation expense \$2,114,000 \$1,250,000 \$393,000 Stock option expense 250,000 249,000 264,000 Total stock based compensation expense \$2,364,000 \$1,499,000 \$657,000